cbh6/cbh-dev-notes/meteor/pub-sub-methods.md

 ## Publish/Subscribe vs Methods

-* In pub/sub, as published data gets changed/added the server will automatically send it over to the client subscriptors.
+* In pub/sub, if published data gets changed/added, the server will automatically send it over to the client subscriptors.
 That's called reactivity

 - Pub/sub is a way to allow access (read & write) to clients and to keep all clients & server updated with latest data.

 * Methods is like request/response.
 You make a request, you get a response.
-IF data changes you wont know until another call.
+If data changes you wont know until another call.
-* Methods is mucho more, can be user for HTTP calls to Rest API or for fetching data and making some verification on server-side before fetching.
+* Methods is much more, can be user for HTTP calls to Rest API or for fetching data and making some verification on server-side before fetching.

 ## Loading data with methods